-On today’s episode of Live Lean TV, I’m answering 5 excellent viewer questions on camera, including is nutella good for you?
+On today’s episode of Live Lean TV, I’m answering 5 excellent viewer questions on camera, including can certain types of food affect kids with ADD?

 Welcome to the 4th episode of our #LLTV Q&A series, where I answer your specific questions to help you Live Lean.

 I loved all 5 of these questions and can really tell that you are grasping a lot of the ideas that I’m sharing.

 Typically on Monday’s we post the “Questions” tag to our Instagram stories asking for your questions.

 Be sure to keep reading to see all my answers to these questions.

 What is your take on Nutella?
 Is it really good for you, or is it just clever marketing?

 You can find the full answer to is Nutella good for you, here.

 My favorite drink is Monster Khaos and everyone tells me that it’s worse than soda.